Kesher Israel (Washington, D.C.): From 1950 to 1988

 On the evening of February 28, 1984, Rabbi Rabinowitz, a 63-year-old widower who lived alone, was murdered in his West End home by an unknown assailant shortly after returning from Maariv.
 His bludgeoned body was found the next morning on the floor of his small study by four congregants whose concern was raised by his atypical absence from that morning's incomplete Shaharit minyan (had he attended, he would have been the tenth).
 It is presumed that the rabbi knew his murderer because he was always careful to peek out the window pane in order to check the identity of whoever rang his doorbell before opening the door.
 Moreover, while the door was closed and unlocked, there was no evidence of forced entry or robbery.

 The case was never solved and remains open to this day.

 An estimated one-thousand mourners attended Rabbi Rabinowitz's funeral held on the morning of March 1 at the synagogue, including the Israeli ambassador, Dr. Meir Rosenne, who delivered one of the eulogies.
 He was buried in Israel one day later next to his wife, who died unexpectedly from natural causes in 1978.
-He was survived by a son, a daughter, several grandchildren, and his brother.
+He was survived by a son (named after his father), a daughter (named after his mother), several grandchildren, and his brothers in Chicago and Israel.

 An eruv encompassing Georgetown, adjacent neighborhoods and all of downtown Washington was established by the congregation in 1990 and named in Rabbi Rabinowitz's memory.
 The Hebrew Academy, where he taught from 1958 to 1979, named its Kollel Beit Midrash in memory of the rabbi and annually presents its Rabbi Philip Rabinowitz Memorial Award for Excellence in Limudei Kodesh to outstanding students.

 Rabbi Rabinowitz was succeeded by Rabbi Rod Glogower (1985–1988).